George Clooney's 'Catch-22' reflects on 'insanity' of war

-PASADENA, California (Reuters) - George Clooney, who returns to TV for the first time in 20 years with an adaptation of the classic novel “Catch-22,” said on Monday the Hulu series set in World War II aims to tell a timeless story about the “insanity” of war.
+PASADENA, California, Feb 11 (Reuters) - George Clooney, who returns to TV for the first time in 20 years with an adaptation of classic novel “Catch-22,” said on Monday the Hulu series set in World War II aims to tell a timeless story about the “insanity” of war.

-At a preview for reporters, Clooney said he initially resisted the idea of taking on Joseph Heller’s 1961 book about member of a U.S. bomber squadron fighting the higher-ups in the military bureaucracy.
+At a preview for reporters, Clooney said he initially resisted the idea of taking on Joseph Heller’s 1961 book about a U.S. soldier fighting the higher-ups in the military bureaucracy.

 “It’s a beloved novel,” Clooney, who also served as executive producer and directed two episodes, said at a Television Critics Association event.
 “I didn’t want to get into the middle of that.”